 How to Tell a Bad Boss From a Good Boss

-Bad bosses are often unorganised, reactive and have poor forward planning skills – which keeps them in an almost constant fire-fighting mode, which causes stress and tension, which they hide in front of their immediate boss, but when that tension bubbles to the surface, who gets the brunt of it?
+Bad bosses are often unorganised, reactive and have poor forward planning skills—which keeps them in an almost constant fire-fighting mode, which causes stress and tension and which they hide in front of their immediate boss.
+But when that tension bubbles to the surface, who gets the brunt of it?
 Yep, you do.
 This can manifest in the form of seemingly random mood swings, ‘urgent’ tasks that need to be done ‘now’ or even ‘emergency’ team meetings at short notice.

 Good bosses also give orders, but they take a different approach.
 With a good boss it’s all about coaching and getting ‘buy-in’.
 When a good boss has to get a team member to do something, rather than issuing a direct order, they will often use a coaching approach.
 This might include explaining the nature of the problem that has made the order necessary.
 Discussing the potential options, asking for opinions, and narrowing down to what needs to be done (the order).